keilahoover/lumine/README.md

 ## LUMINE

-On an unknown planet, Lumine the Alien has taken on the mission to collect as many crystals before his world is taken over my asteroid.
+On an unknown planet, Lumine the Alien has taken on the mission to collect as many crystals before his world is taken over by asteroids.
 Help him collect all the crystals!

 ### HOW TO PLAY
 ##### CONTROLS